processone/docs.ejabberd.im/content/get-started/index.md

 Welcome in your journey for ejabberd mastery !

+## Options to use ejabberd

+ejabberd can be used in different ways.
+The most common one is to use ejabberd Community Edition.
+This is the standard Open Source version that everyone loves: highly scalable and flexible.

+Fortunately, if you need more than just the ejabberd platform software, ProcessOne can help you with a commercial offering.
+Commercial offering come in two type of packaging:

+- ejabberd Business Edition, including features for large companies (enhanced geodistributed companies and mobile support to develop own, rich clients) and world-clas support, that can please even the most demanding businesses, with 24/7 options.
+- ejabberd SaaS being a way to access and benefit of all the features of ejabberd Business Edition at an attractive and scalable price. ejabberd SaaS allows you to keep control of your data thanks to integration API you can implement on your backend to become a data provider for ejabberd SaaS.

+Whatever approach you choose, you can hardly make the wrong choice with ejabberd.

 ## Architecture of an ejabberd service

 ejabberd brings configurability, scalability and fault-tolerance to